OctopusDeploy/blog/blog/2020-10/choco-laptop-install/index.md

 The following parameters are available:

 - **(Optional) Version**: You can use this to specify a specific version of the software you want to install.
-If you're using more than one package per step and want to set particular software versions, you will need to configure that Chocolatey Install and add the version in an additional step.
+If you’re using more than one package per step and want to set particular software versions, you will need to configure that Chocolatey install and add the version in an additional step.
-- **(Optional) Cache Location**: You can use this to specify a cache's non-default location.
+- **(Optional) Cache Location**: You can use this to specify a cache’s non-default location.
 I found this useful when installing SQL without having the Tentacle run as an administrator.
-I found that SQL can be a little tricky to install without running the Tentacle Service as a local administrator.
-You can specify a folder such as **C:\Octopus\Applications** as the cache which the Local System User has full access to.
+I found SQL can be a little tricky to install without running the Tentacle Service as a local administrator.
+You can specify a folder such as `C:\Octopus\Applications` as the cache, which the Local System User has full access to.
 - **(Optional) Package source**: This is probably the *single most crucial parameter in this step*.
-If you're doing this at home,  it might be acceptable to use the Chocolatey Package Repository, which is the default setting.
-However, if you're doing this for a company, please consider using your own package source repositories, such as [Nexus](https://www.sonatype.com/nexus/repository-pro), [Artifactory](https://jfrog.com/artifactory/), or [MyGet](https://www.myget.org/).
+If you’re doing this at home,  it might be acceptable to use the Chocolatey Package Repository, which is the default setting.
+However, if you’re doing this for a company, please consider using your own package source repositories, such as [Nexus](https://www.sonatype.com/nexus/repository-pro), [Artifactory](https://jfrog.com/artifactory/), or [MyGet](https://www.myget.org/).

-The Chocolatey package resource is built by the community for the community.
-If you're using the community repository for Enterprise or large scale package installation, you will likely be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
+The Chocolatey Package resource is built by the community for the community.
+If you’re using the community repository for Enterprise or large scale package installation, you will likely be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
 Be careful, and be kind to the community.

-The last two options cover whether you want to see the download progress in your logs, and generally, I turn them off as this can result in hundreds of thousands of log files.
+The last two options cover whether you want to see the download progress in your logs.
+Generally, I turn them off as this can result in hundreds of thousands of log files.
 The other is to allow for additional parameters.

 ![Specifying Chocolatey Parameters](images/chocoparams.png "width=500")

 ### Installing IIS & dependencies

-The next step was to configure IIS, and its dependencies.
+The next step was to configure IIS and its dependencies.
 I used our [IIS Runbooks](https://octopus.com/docs/runbooks/runbook-examples/routine/iis-runbooks) examples and ran this install IIS, and all of its features.

-### Optional Steps
+### Optional steps

-I'm not a fan of the default website in IIS, so I like to remove it by default.
+I’m not a fan of the default website in IIS, so I like to remove it by default.
 I used the community step template called [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete) and then specified Default Web Site, and it will now remove the Default Web Site as part of this provisioning runbook in Octopus.

 I use [HyperV](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview) as my laptop and server hypervisor when I can, and I wanted to enable it as part of the laptop provisioning process.
 I used the **Run a Script** built-in template for this task and used PowerShell to enable HyperV: